 Keep in mind there are perfectly legitimate reasons that someone may not respond right away—perhaps they’re on a lengthy vacation or attending to personal matters.
 If your client hasn’t established a habit of disappearing, they may deserve the benefit of the doubt at least once, so give them a reasonable amount of time to respond before you start the chase.

 2. Resend Invoices and Follow Up

-Prior to invoicing your client, have an agreement already established outlining when and how you should be paid for your work.
+Before invoicing your client, have an established agreement outlining when and how you should be paid for your work.
 It’s best to make it as easy as possible for the client.
-If they can simply pay you by clicking a button or replying to an email message, there’s a better chance you’ll get paid faster.
+If they can pay you by simply clicking a button or replying to an email message, there’s a better chance you’ll get paid faster.
 If you aren’t getting paid or you haven’t received a reply to your invoice, resend the invoice as a reminder.

 The invoice reminds them of the outstanding balance and, because it’s automated, it doesn’t appear like you’re personally strong-arming the client.
 If you sent invoice reminders and they still haven’t paid, follow up with a polite and professional email.

 Again, like dating, you fear that maybe your client isn’t receiving your emails or your outbox has ceased sending important follow-ups.
 If you re-sent invoices, reminders, and emails, you might have to resort to another form of communication to give yourself some form of peace of mind.